![[BOTTOM]](to-bottm.gif)

 than thirty (30) days after the date of mailing by which date the ballots must be returned

-to the Counting Organization to be counted.
+to the Counting Committee Chairperson to be counted.
 The favorable vote of 2/3rds of the

-non-probationary members in good standing who return valid ballots within the time lit
+non-probationary members in good standing, who return valid ballots within the time limit

 ARTICLE VIII